 The chain speed of professional chainsaws ranges from 60 to 80 feet per second or more.
 This higher chain speed enables faster cutting and improved efficiency, especially when dealing with large or dense pieces of wood.
 However, it is essential to use professional chainsaws with caution, as the higher chain speed increases the risk of kickback.

-See also WORX WG384 Chainsaw Review
+See also Dewalt 20V MAX Mini Chainsaw Review

 Versatility